 SUBMISSION REQUIREMENTS

 SECTION POINTS

-SECTION 0: BUILDING INFORMATION 0
+SECTION 0: BUILDING INFORMATION

 Building Details:

-Enter the following information in the TOBY portal section: a.
+Enter the following information in the TOBY Portal section: a.
 Number of floors in the building. b.
 BOMA Certified Total Building Area Square Footage. c.
 BOMA Certified Office Rentable Area Square Footage. d.
 Other Certified Rentable Area Square Footage (where applicable) such as lab space, retail space, other mixed or multi-use areas). e.
 Year Constructed or Open.

 0.1 Describe the following:

 Building Description: Provide a summary of the physical description of the building(s), property, and location.
-Include details on the mixed-use or public assembly component including ratio for each use .
-Describe what brings visitors to the property and how the uses add value to the property.

 Maximum of 350 words

 Attach the following:

-- 0.2 TOBY Inspection Verification Form provided by local BOMA association and signed by a local TOBY judge.
-This is a mandatory requirement, and the applicant will be disqualified if it is not uploaded for the regional competition. - 0.3 Attach the following photographs of your building(s): (Upload and save each photo separately.)
-No collages or text allowed. - a.
-2 Exterior of the building(s). - b.
-1 Interior (lobby and hallways). - c.
-2 Mixed/Multiple/Public Use Areas. - d.
-1 Standard tenant area (Mixed-use and Public Assembly up to 3). - e.
-1 Central plant or main mechanical room (chiller, fire pump or boiler room). - 2 Additional photographs, the subject matter of which is the entrant's choice.
+0.2 - TOBY Inspection Verification Form provided by local BOMA association and signed by a local TOBY judge.
+This is a mandatory requirement, and the applicant will be disqualified if it is not uploaded for the regional competition.

+0.3 Attach the following photographs of your building(s) (Upload and save each photo separately.)
+No collages or text allowed.

+- a.
+2 Exterior with one showing surrounding grounds and one showing the entire building. - b.
+2 Interior (lobby and hallways). - c.
+2 Standard tenant area. - d.
+1 Central plant or main mechanical room (chiller, fire pump or boiler room). - e.
+3 Additional photographs, the subject matter of which is the entrant's choice.

-0.4 - Attach the following Awards Ceremony Photographs:
+0.4 Attach the following Awards Ceremony Photographs: